 " . . . for the King had many ships which lay upon the sea of Tarsus, these he commanded to carry out all sorts of merchandise unto the remotest nations, by the sale of which silver and gold were brought to the king,

 The Queen of Sheba came special to Jerusalem to hear Solomon's wisdom.
 She was so impressed that she gave him camels, jewels, a large quantity of gold and other gifts.

 She (Queen of Sheba) presented to King Solomon the gifts she had brought: almost five tons (other translations say 'one hundred and twenty talents') of gold . . .
-(2Chronicles 9:1, 9)
+(2Chronicles 9:1, 9).

 The Bible says that everyone who came to inquire of the king's wisdom brought him a gift - either animals, spices, precious metals and so on (1Kings 10:25).
 Josephus also wrote about how rich Solomon was through the gold and other goods he received.

-"Now the weight of gold that was brought him was six hundred and sixty-six talents, not including in that sum what was brought by the merchants, nor what the toparchs and kings of Arabia gave him in presents."
+"Now the weight of gold that was brought him was six hundred and sixty-six talents, not including in that sum what was brought by the merchants, nor what the toparchs and kings of Arabia gave him in presents.

-"They also demonstrated the regard they had for him by the presents they made him; for they sent him VESSELS OF GOLD, and silver, and purple garments, and many sorts of spices, and horses, and chariots, and as many mules for his carriages as they could find proper to please the king's eyes, by their strength and beauty."
-(Antiquities (History) of the Jews, Book 8, Chapter 7)
+"They also demonstrated the regard they had for him by the presents they made him; for they sent him vessels of gold, and silver, and purple garments, and many sorts of spices, and horses, and chariots, and as many mules for his carriages as they could find proper to please the king's eyes, by their strength and beauty" (Antiquities of the Jews, Book 8, Chapter 7).

 Tribute is money or goods paid by kingdoms or countries in acknowledgment of another country's superiority.

-"They brought tribute and served Solomon all the days of his life . . . ."
-(1Kings 4:24)
+They brought tribute and served Solomon all the days of his life . . .
+(1Kings 4:24).

-'Your father Solomon treated us harshly and placed heavy burdens (he taxed them heavily) on us. ' (1Kings 12:4)
+Your father Solomon treated us harshly and placed heavy burdens (he taxed them heavily) on us (1Kings 12:4).

 While the Bible does not give us a value or weight of all the silver, bronze, precious gems, garments, spices, etc. that came to Solomon, it does give us a rough idea how much gold he brought in and how rich he was.

-14 Every year King Solomon received over twenty-five tons (other translations say 'six hundred and sixty-six talents') of gold, 15 in addition to the taxes paid by merchants . . .
-(1Kings 10)
+Every year King Solomon received over twenty-five tons (other translations say 'six hundred and sixty-six talents') of gold, in addition to the taxes paid by merchants . . .
+(1Kings 10:14 - 15).

-Used anciently, Talents were a measure of weight and money.
+Used anciently, talents were a measure of weight and money.
 A talent weighs roughly 75 U.S. pounds (34.3 kilograms), which is equal to 1,094 troy ounces.
 At $1,500 per troy ounce, a talent of gold in today's value is worth $1,641,000.
 At $1,600 per troy ounce, a talent is worth $1,750,400.
-Solomon received 666 talents of the metal EACH YEAR.
+Solomon received 666 talents of the metal each year.
 This means the value of what he got each year was between $1,092,906,000 and $1,165,766,400 U.S. dollars!